-My green woodworking adventures were ignited several years ago thanks to my woodburner.
-As a child I loved whittling things in the garden with my penknife and had a great little treadle jigsaw on which I turned out gifts for my family.
+My green woodworking adventures were ignited many years ago thanks to my woodburner.
+As a child I loved whittling sticks in the garden with my penknife and had a great little treadle jigsaw on which I turned out gifts for my family.
 With a lack of woodculture around me these were shelved for a while, but I'd always been interested in finding out about practical uses for the plants and trees I saw around me.

 Amy Leake, Sussex, UK